sduclassroom/splab1/README.md

 Your solution should be stored in file [./solution/top](./solution/top).
 To run the solution make it executable by `chmod +x top10` command.
 Your solution will typically include 2-7 lines of commmands.
 A one liner solution is also possible but probably it will look ugly (my subjective point of view).

+Your solution will be crossvalidated against subsets of the `log.txt` file provided above.
+You can split your `log.txt` into chunks using `split` command.
+Our testing script will run your solution and compare its output with correct outputs by `diff` command.

 _Best of luck!_

 ##### Credits